ButterJ1/SecureVault/README.md

 ### Security Mechanism Example

-Let's say you stored a Gmail password with a cost of 0.1 ETH (penalty fee 0.05 ETH):
+Let's say you stored a Gmail password with a cost of 0.0004 ETH (penalty fee 0.0002 ETH):

 1. **Correct attempt**: You enter the right nonce and core password → Password revealed, no fee charged
-2. **First failed attempt**: 0.05 ETH penalty, remaining 0.05 ETH returned
+2. **First failed attempt**: 0.0002 ETH penalty, remaining 0.0002 ETH returned
-3. **Second failed attempt**: Another 0.05 ETH penalty
+3. **Second failed attempt**: Another 0.0002 ETH penalty
 4. **Third failed attempt**: Vault locks for 3 days

-After 3 days, the vault unlocks, but penalties double for the next set of attempts (0.1 ETH per attempt).
+After 3 days, the vault unlocks, but penalties double for the next set of attempts (0.0004 ETH per attempt).

+## Demo Cautions and Tips

+1. **Use small amounts for testing**: When using the demo, set the minimum cost (0.0002 ETH) to avoid unnecessary expenses if errors occur.

+2. **Save your nonce immediately**: The nonce is crucial for retrieving your password.
+Copy and store it in a safe place as soon as it's generated.

+3. **MetaMask connection issues**: If MetaMask doesn't connect properly:
+   - Refresh the page
+   - Ensure MetaMask is unlocked
+   - Try disconnecting and reconnecting your wallet

+4. **Local storage dependency**: The app uses browser local storage to temporarily store encrypted data.
+Clearing your browser cache will make password retrieval impossible.

+5. **Network selection**: Ensure MetaMask is connected to the Zircuit Network before interacting with the application.

+6. **Error handling**: If you receive a transaction error, check the MetaMask details before confirming:
+   - Gas price
+   - Network congestion
+   - Contract interactions

 ## Smart Contract Architecture